click to visit StorageSearch.com home page

 Shortly after that Memoright hit the #1 spot in the top 10 SSD companies list - in 2008 Q2.

-But the company - which in those days designed its own SSD controllers - was unable to maintain its technical lead across the expanding range of consumer, enterprise and embedded markets in which 2.5" SSDs were being used.
+But the company for several years after that - the company was unable to maintain its technical lead across the expanding range of consumer, enterprise and embedded markets in which 2.5" SSDs were being used - due to the disruptive effect of SandForce controllers.

 Memoright's product lines today - include a mixture of in-house designs (mostly for military markets) and designs which use SandForce controllers (for enterprise and notebook computing markets).